Ars Magica: Reception

+Matthew Gabbert reviewed Ars Magica third edition in White Wolf #39 (1994), rating it a 5 out of 5 and stated that "One thing that pleases me about the new edition is that it doesn't make all the previous sourcebooks obsolete.
+Your investment in older Ars Magica products hasn't been wasted.
+If you've never tried the system, this edition is a wonderful way to start."

 In a 1996 reader poll conducted by Arcane magazine to determine the 50 most popular roleplaying games of all time, Ars Magica was ranked 19th.
 Editor Paul Pettengale commented: "This is a fantasy game for the thinking player – although there's plenty of scope for action, too.
 A first success for Jonathan Tweet and Mark Rein-Hagen, who both went on to even bigger things, Ars Magica includes one of the most flexible, highly-regarded magic systems in the roleplaying hobby.
 The game, which places heavy emphasis on storytelling, is extremely popular with fans who have followed its troubled history through four different publishers.
 With Atlas just about to produce a new edition, those fans are currently feeling suitably optimistic."

+Andrew Rilstone reviewed Ars Magica fourth edition for Arcane magazine, rating it a 9 out of 10 overall, and stated that "Literate, cerebral, thoughtful, intelligent, with its roots firmly planted in medieval history and philosophy.
+If the subject matter interests you, then Ars Magica could be the basis of the most in-depth campaign you've ever played.
+A classic reborn."